Candace Owens accused of verbal ‘gymnastics’ on George Floyd and race

 “Especially when a perpetrator is a Black person against another white person which obviously happens more often in this country because Black people are the most murderous group in America by rate,” Ms Owens said.

 That has been disputed by FBI figures from 2017 showing how most homicides in the US are interracial.
-Nor does the claim consider the fact that Black Americans are incinerated at higher rates than their white counterparts.
+Nor does the claim consider the fact that Black Americans are incarcerated at higher rates than their white counterparts.

 Ms Owens, in comments that angered her critics, told Tucker Carlson Tonight viewers that “the two biggest race cases of the last years are really George Floyd and Kyle Rittenhouse, never actually produced a single piece of evidence pointing to race, right?”